solana-foundation/developer-content/content/guides/getstarted/solana-test-validator.md

 This is useful for testing interactions with standard programs.

-To copy an upgradeable program and its executable data from the cluster:
+To clone an upgradeable program and its executable data from the cluster:

 ```shell
 solana-test-validator --clone-upgradeable-program PROGRAM_ADDRESS